 The Bonds will be general obligation bonds of the State and the full faith and credit of the State will be pledged for the payment of the principal of and interest on the Bonds as the same become due.
 The Bonds will be issued pursuant to the State General Obligation Bond Procedure Act (Section 3-20 of the General Statutes of Connecticut, as amended).
-The Series C Bonds and Taxable Bonds are issued pursuant to resolutions adopted by the State Bond Commission, and other proceedings related thereto, including a Certificate of Determination of the Treasurer.
-The Series D Bonds are issued pursuant to a Bond Determination of the Treasurer.
+The Series E Bonds and the Series F Bonds are issued pursuant to resolutions adopted by the State Bond Commission, and other proceedings related thereto, including a Certificate of Determination of the Treasurer.
+The Series G Bonds are issued pursuant to a Bond Determination of the Treasurer.
 See THE BONDS - Nature of Connecticut's General Obligation herein.